crhall-writing/crhall-writing.github.io/_poems/sick.md

 and they’re standing beside
 the man with a large grin
 punctuating through the spittle
-about the ways you feel excited
+about how the ways you feel excited
 or silly or carefree or even haunted
 are not on the list they’ve manufactured
 the one that’s never communicated